‘Teen Mom 2’ Star Javi Marroquin Shares New Photo Of Lauren Comeau On Instagram, Sparks Rumors Of A Reunion

 Javi Marroquin and Lauren Comeau may be back together.

-Weeks after the couple reportedly had a major dispute at their Delaware home, leading Comeau to travel to her hometown in Maine, the Teen Mom 2 dad fueled rumors of a potential renconcialion on Instagram with a photo of Comeau and their young son, 10-month-old Eli Joseph.
+Weeks after the couple reportedly had a major dispute at their Delaware home, leading Comeau to travel to her hometown in Maine, the Teen Mom 2 dad fueled rumors of a potential reconciliation on Instagram with a photo of Comeau and their young son, 10-month-old Eli Joseph.

 “Cherish these moments,” Marroquin wrote in the caption of his September 16 photo, which featured Comeau holding Eli’s hands as he stood on the street in a striped onesie and gray shoes.